MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-what-is-power-query.md

 ## Where can you use Power Query?

-The following table lists Microsoft products and services where Power Query can be found.<!--No colons to introduce tables, via Writing Style Guide.-->
+The following table lists Microsoft products and services where Power Query can be found.
 <!--I'm sorry to have to replace the nice-looking icons in this table with words; our new guidelines for alt text, unfortunately, say that icons can't have alt text, and if there's no alt text, there's no way for a low-vision user to know what the icons mean.-->
 |Product|M engine<sup>1</sup>|Power Query<br>Desktop<sup>2</sup>|Power Query<br>Online<sup>3</sup>|Dataflows<sup>4</sup>|
 |-------|---------|-------------------|------------------|---------|